In this article, you will learn everything you need to know about the Theat - hunting and Action Center product.

 THREAT - HUNTING AND ACTION CENTER

 You can access the Threat - hunting and Action Center (TAC) after you log in to the HEIMDAL Dashboard (as Corporate Customer or as a reseller who impersonates a Corporate Customer).
 In the Threat - hunting and Action Center (TAC) section, you can visualize relevant info related to the endpoints in your environment.
+In the left-hand side of the home page, where customers/ endpoints are displayed, default sorted descendent on risk score, you will see a set of icons, showcasing the: Ransomware Encryption Protection endpoint, Next-Gen Antivirus, Extended Threat Protection, VectorN Detection™ and Firewall Brute Force Attacks detections + the Operational Issues (Active Clients notifications) and their corresponding number and also, at reseller level, the number of active clients (machines) of each customer, for fast lighting forensics and prioritization.
 This info is linked to the selection made in regards to the desired visualization: Threat Telemetry Visualization (offering info revolving around pre-calculated risk scores) or XTP/ MITRE ATT&CK Visualization (offering info revolving around the number of alerts based on 1400+ sigma rules, the majority being subject to the MITRE ATT&CK tactics and techniques).
+In the search field, there is also an option, enabling you to select criteria from the above-described entries (except for Operational Issues) and sort the view based on the desired criteria.

 Threat Telemetry Visualization

 When the Threat Telemetry Visualization is selected, you can visualize, on the globe, all of the endpoints, grouped geographically and their highest endpoint risk score/location (pin).
-On the left-hand side of the page, there is an overview containing the total number of endpoints for that particular customer and the Top 5 endpoints, sorted in descending order, by risk score.
+On the left-hand side of the page, there is an overview containing the total number of endpoints for that particular customer and the top endpoints, sorted in descending order, by risk score, in a scrollable list.
 When clicking a pin (node) on the globe, a panel opens up in the top-right corner of the page, displaying a list of endpoints that have their location data positioned in the same geographical region as the selected node/pin, sorted in descending order, based on the endpoint risk score.
 The panel will display a maximum of 10 endpoints but has a search field that enables users to search for any hostnames (endpoints).

 XTP/MITRE ATT&CK Visualization